MileHacker Logo

 General Information

 Travel to the Philippines requires careful attention to visa and entry regulations.
 Most visitors discover the process straightforward.
-Citizens of over 150 countries, including the United States, Canada, Australia, and most European Union nations, enjoy visa-free entry for tourism.
+Citizens of over 150 countries, including the United States, Canada, Australia, and most European Union nations, enjoy visa-no-cost admission for tourism.
 This allows stays of up to 30 days.
-To qualify, you need a valid passport and a confirmed proof of departure.
+To qualify, you must have a valid passport and a confirmed return or onward ticket.

 Countries Requiring Visas